 Lorelai finds her mother, Emily, to be: passive-aggressive, controlling, snobbish, fussy, entirely too aristocratic, pretentious, manipulative and judgemental.
 Rory is fond of Emily but she didn’t have to grow up with her.

 Now, you might ask, what has obligated Lorelai and Rory to come to Emily’s house for dinner every Friday night?
 Emily made it a condition of paying for Rory’s private school education.
 Basically, “I’ll pay for it, but you and Rory have to come to dinner every Friday night!”
 When Loralai finally pays off this loan many years later, Emily is not appreciative at all!
 Why?
-Because she’s lost the hold she had over her daughter and it was the end of Friday Night Dinners!
+Because she’s lost the hold she had over her daughter and it meant the end of Friday Night Dinners!
 But we’re getting ahead of ourselves.
 Well, OK, I’ll explain this much: Lorelai is a run-away.
 She left home around 16 to get away from her mother; so, Emily KNOWS that Lorelai doesn’t want to be there; that’s why she insists on these Friday Night Dinners!
 She knows Lorelai has to come because she’s holding Rory’s school tuition over her head!
 Emily has control now!
 That’s what this is all about; it’s kind of like “pay-back” for Lorelai leaving home.

 At the table in silence, the three of them are eating dinner.
 Emily breaks the silence with, “The Kennedy’s always spoke at the dinner table, they spoke about world affairs, literature…we’re at least as bright as the Kennedy’s, why can’t we hold a decent dinner conversation?”
 Just then Emily’s clueless but cheerful husband, Richard, walks in the door.

 “Emily, where are you?”
 “Just follow the sound of crickets,” she says.